This afternoon, NASA started a fire aboard a trash-filled cargo spacecraft.

 Here's a short overview of Saffire-I from the folks at NASA Glenn:

-Short Saffire experiment overview NASA Glenn Research Center
+Short Saffire experiment overview Video: NASA Glenn Research Center

 In a NASA article from March 3, principal investigator David Urban said Saffire-I is designed to answer two questions: "Will an upward spreading flame continue to grow or will microgravity limit the size?
 Secondly, what fabrics and materials will catch fire and how will they burn?"